Play-based since 1970, Sequoia’s approach allows children to make sense of the world as they explore, practice, and master skills.

 - we practice paying attention to both verbal and nonverbal communication, responding empathetically, and resolving conflicts without rewards or punishments

-- the goal is for all parties to have a chance to feel heard and resolve problems with trust and mutual respect
+- the goal is for all parties to experience fairness and justice, to be heard, and resolve problems with trust and mutual respect

 academic skills